alexnjh/apan50-kube-demo/README.md

 This example will showcase the benefits of daemon sets and taints and tolerations and how it applies to a possible scenario like node monitoring.

-#### 2. Using taints and tolerations
+#### 1. Using taints and tolerations

-**1. Firstly lets taint the minikube node with the label blue**
+  1. Firstly lets taint the minikube node with the label blue

      kubectl taint nodes minikube key=blue:NoSchedule

-**2. Now lets depoy the python-server pod**
+  2. Now lets depoy the python-server pod

      kubectl apply -f apan50-kube-demo/daemonset_example/python-server.yaml

-**3. Now lets take a look at the pod status**
+  3. Now lets take a look at the pod status

      kubectl describe pod --selector=app=python-server

-**4. As the pod defination of the python-server yaml file does not tolerate the taint blue the node fails to schedule**
+  4. As the pod defination of the python-server yaml file does not tolerate the taint blue the node fails to schedule

     Events:
     Type     Reason            Age                  From               Message
     ----     ------            ----                 ----               -------
     Warning  FailedScheduling  55s (x3 over 2m25s)  default-scheduler  0/1 nodes are available: 1 node(s) had taint {key: blue}, that the pod didn't tolerate.

-**5. To overcome this lets add a toleration to the yaml file by uncommenting the toleration portion as shown below**
+5. To overcome this lets add a toleration to the yaml file by uncommenting the toleration portion as shown below

     # UNCOMMENT THIS
     #tolerations: